IBM/cloud-native-starter/workshop-one-service/1-prereqs.md

 In order to complete the workshop, you need to install [Docker Desktop](https://docs.docker.com/install/).
 Docker Desktop is available for Mac and Windows and the Docker Engine can be run natively on Linux.

+**The tools options are only relevant from lab 4.
+All other labs do only need Docker and a terminal session on your local machine.**

 Several other tools are needed.
 There are different options to install these tools.

 Based on our experience the option 2 is the best choice for Windows users.
 For more background, why we provide these different options, see this [article](https://suedbroecker.net/2019/08/27/definition-of-a-dockerfile-to-use-bash-scripts-on-a-windows-10-machine-for-our-cloud-native-starter-workshop/).